gromacs/gromacs/doxygen/mainpage.md

    Provides general guidance for writing software that uses the \Gromacs library.
 \if libapi
+ - \subpage page_doxygen <br/>
+   Provides an overview and some instructions for using Doxygen to document the source code.
  - \subpage page_unittesting <br/>
    Provides an overview of unit testing in \Gromacs.
  - \subpage page_wrapperbinary <br/>